zhwa/mlir-example/book/Chapter-04-Bufferization.md

 ## 4.8 Bufferization in the ML Compilation Stack

-To understand where bufferization fits in real systems, let's examine how production ML compilers use it.
+To understand where bufferization fits in real systems, let's examine how production AI compilers use it.

 ### TensorFlow → XLA → MLIR

 TensorFlow's XLA (Accelerated Linear Algebra) compiler uses MLIR internally.

-**Stage 1: TensorFlow Graph to MLIR HLO** (High-Level Operations) uses tensor-based operations like `mhlo.add` and `mhlo.dot`, maintaining functional semantics throughout.
+**Stage 1: TensorFlow Graph to StableHLO** (High-Level Operations) converts the computation graph to StableHLO, the industry-standard dialect that replaced MHLO for backward compatibility.
+StableHLO uses tensor-based operations like `stablehlo.add` and `stablehlo.dot`, maintaining functional semantics throughout.
 Graph-level optimizations include constant folding and algebraic simplification.

-**Stage 2: HLO Optimizations** apply operation fusion to combine multiple operations into fused kernels, perform layout assignment to decide between formats like NCHW versus NHWC, and execute all optimizations on tensor IR without aliasing concerns.
+**Stage 2: HLO Optimizations** apply operation fusion to combine multiple operations into fused kernels using destination-passing style to write results directly into final buffers, avoiding RAW hazards.
+Layout assignment decides between formats like NCHW versus NHWC.
+All optimizations operate on tensor IR without aliasing concerns.
+Critical fusion decisions also happen during or just before bufferization using LHLO (Late HLO) patterns and GSPMD for parallelism.

-**Stage 3: Bufferization** uses One-Shot Bufferize to convert tensors into memrefs, inserts buffer allocations for intermediate results, and converts to imperative calling conventions.
+**Stage 3: Bufferization** uses MLIR-based bufferization infrastructure to convert tensors into memrefs, inserting buffer allocations for intermediate results and converting to imperative calling conventions.
+XLA's integration with MLIR combines its legacy buffer assignment logic with MLIR bufferization passes, forming a hybrid approach.

 **Stage 4: Lowering to LLVM/PTX** takes the memref-based IR and lowers it to target code.
 For CPU, this means generating LLVM IR that becomes x86 or ARM assembly.
 For GPU, LLVM IR becomes PTX for NVIDIA or AMDGPU code.